-St. Patrick’s Church: The Eleventh and Twelfth Station
+St. Patrick’s Church: The Eighth and Ninth Stations

 V/.
 We adore You, O Christ, and we bless You.